Coosanta17/MeldMC-Installer/README.md

 ## Antivirus detection

 Many antivirus softwares will flag the installer as a "Trojan" or "Generic", this is unfortunately due to the nature of the installation modifying Minecraft files.
-If the antivirus is being particularly persistant, you can use the Java version (if you aren't already). **The installer is virus free!** If you want to confirm, you can build it yourself!
+If the antivirus is being particularly persistent, you can use the Java version (if you aren't already). **The installer is virus free!** If you want to confirm, you can build it yourself!

 ## Building